 For more information on the application process and closing dates, see the How to apply webpage.
 If you're still having problems, please contact us for assistance.

 Students will complete a research project in 1 of the 3 following options:

 - a 1 credit point research project; or

 - a 2 credit point research project; or

-- a 1 credit point unit in research methods (qualitative or quantitative), and a 4 credit point research project developed in consultation with a supervisor from the relevant discipline (1.5 years full-time).
+- a 4 credit point research project developed in consultation with a supervisor from the relevant discipline.

 - Graduate Diploma of International Relations (A603)